-APIQ (Asian/Pacific Islander Queers)
+APIQ (Asian & Pacific Islander Queers)

 DAA is the campus branch of NPO Athlete Ally, and sits at the intersection between athletics and the UC Davis LGBTQIA community.
 Our mission is to create a safe, inclusive environment for athletes, coaches, administrators, and fans of all sexual orientations, gender identities, and gender expressions.
 We strive to achieve inclusion by providing allyship education and resources for our members and those involved in athletics, activating change in our local community, and engaging in social events with diverse groups on and off campus.
-All are welcome! https://www.facebook.com/pg/DavisAthleteAlly/
+All are welcome!

 Lambda Law Students Association

 Out in Science, Technology, Engineering, and Mathematics (oSTEM) is a national society for LGBTQIA+ people in the STEM fields. oSTEM at UC Davis seeks to empower LGBTQIA+ students to succeed personally, academically, and professionally by cultivating environments and communities that nurture innovation, leadership, and advocacy.
 We have meetings every week in the LGBTQIA+ Resource Center where we have study spaces, workshops, guest speakers, fun science projects, and more!
-For more info please email: email@example.com or find us on Facebook.

-Rainbow House is a community located on a single floor, geared towards students and allies of the Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual community who are interested in personal growth within a safe and supportive environment.
+Rainbow House is a first-year housing community located on a single floor, geared towards students and allies of the Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual community who are interested in personal growth within a safe and supportive environment.
 For more info visit their website.

-At UC Davis Health Systems in Sacramento
+At UCD Health in Sacramento

 UC Davis PRIDE (people - respect - inclusion - diversity - education) supports the LGBTQ+ faculty, staff, students, patients, and alumni at UC Davis Health, UC Davis and in the Sacramento community.